dat3Cph/material/flow2/webscraping/README.md

 7. **Using Regular Expressions:** Use regular expressions to extract data from HTML elements that are not easily accessible using CSS selectors.

+### Wednesday
-8. **Handling Dynamic Content:** Understand how to deal with websites that load content dynamically using JavaScript.
+1. **Handling Dynamic Content:** Understand how to deal with websites that load content dynamically using JavaScript.
 Consider using headless browsers or additional tools if necessary.

-9. **Error Handling:** Develop strategies to handle potential errors, such as network failures, invalid HTML, or unexpected changes to the website structure.
+2. **Error Handling:** Develop strategies to handle potential errors, such as network failures, invalid HTML, or unexpected changes to the website structure.

-10. **Data Cleaning and Transformation:** Explore techniques to clean and preprocess the extracted data, including removing unnecessary elements, formatting, and converting data types.
+3. **Data Cleaning and Transformation:** Explore techniques to clean and preprocess the extracted data, including removing unnecessary elements, formatting, and converting data types.

-11. **Crawling vs. Scraping:** Differentiate between web crawling (collecting links and data from multiple pages) and web scraping (extracting specific data from a single page).
+4. **Crawling vs. Scraping:** Differentiate between web crawling (collecting links and data from multiple pages) and web scraping (extracting specific data from a single page).

-12. **Pagination and Navigation:** Discover methods to handle paginated content and navigate through multiple pages to scrape comprehensive data.
+5. **Pagination and Navigation:** Discover methods to handle paginated content and navigate through multiple pages to scrape comprehensive data.

-13. **Testing and Maintenance:** Develop strategies for testing your web scraping code to ensure its accuracy and robustness.
+6. **Testing and Maintenance:** Develop strategies for testing your web scraping code to ensure its accuracy and robustness.
 Regularly maintain your code to accommodate website changes.

-14. **Rest API:** Learn how to use a REST API to retrieve data from websites that provide one.
+7. **Rest API:** Learn how to use a REST API to retrieve data from websites that provide one.

-15. **Consuming JSON**: Learn how to parse JSON data and extract the required information using DTOs.
+8. **Consuming JSON**: Learn how to parse JSON data and extract the required information using DTOs.